JiMcNulty/FDC/README.md

 3. Dynamically adjust z height using the current z_thermal_adjust module to create a non-linear change
 4. Dynamically switches bed meshes with the corresponding z height per temperature min, max and step
 5. Generate a cool graph that will show you the frame non-linear behavior

+### It WILL work for "linear deformed frames", so it's not VBG or FDC, FDC is an improved version

+## Roadmap
+1. Research different bed temps to see if there is a diffrance in the way things scale
+   1. Implement multi bed temp support if needed

 ## Want to understand more?
 Check out the following repositories: